Two-sample Testing with Block-wise Missingness in Multi-source Data: Theoretical Properties

-We further verify Conditions (3) and (5) by simulations.
-In our simulations, we calculate the ratio of the LHS to RHS of the inequality.
-Together with Condition (C1), simulation details and results are summarized in Supplementary~N. The simulation results support that these conditions are easily satisfied.
+We further verify Conditions (3) and (5) via simulation by evaluating the ratio of the left-hand side to the right-hand side of each inequality.
+Together with Condition (C1), simulation details and results are summarized in Supplementary~O. The simulation results support that these conditions are easily satisfied.

-Next, we discuss the consistency of BRISE.
-For the consistency under the standard limiting regime (see Theorem~\ref{Thm3: Consistency}), Conditions (1)--(6) are not required.
+We next establish the consistency of BRISE.
+For the consistency under the standard limiting regime (see Theorem~\ref{Thm3: Consistency}), Conditions (1) -~(6) are not required.
 We consider $G^{(\alpha\beta)}$ constructed using Euclidean distance.
 When $k = O(1)$ and $N_\alpha, N_\beta \to \infty$, each edge in $G^{(\alpha\beta)}$ exhibits asymptotically vanishing length, with connected nodes converging to arbitrarily close proximity in space \citep{Henze1999}.
 This property arises because, in the limit, any point possesses sufficiently many neighbors within an arbitrarily small neighborhood to constitute its nearest neighbors.
 Under the choice of Euclidean distance, we have the following theorem.

 \begin{theorem}[Consistency] For two continuous multivariate distributions $F_X$ and $F_Y$ differing on a set of positive Lebesgue measure, employing the graph-induced rank with the $k$-NNG based on Euclidean distance, where $k = O(1)$, the power of both \emph{BRISE-v} and \emph{BRISE-c} at level $\theta \in (0,1)$ approaches $1$ in the standard limiting regime. \end{theorem}